cran-task-views/Spatial/Spatial.md

     of geometries. `r pkg("geometa")` is under active development on `r github("eblondel/geometa")`.
--   `r pkg("ncdf4")` provides read and write functions for handling metadata (CF conventions) in the self-described NetXDF format.
+-   `r pkg("ncdf4")` provides read and write functions for handling metadata (CF conventions) in the self-described NetCDF format.

 Reading and writing spatial data